Providing first aid for frostbite. Methods of providing effective first aid for frostbite. The main causes leading to frostbite

 • injuries resulting in severe blood loss;

-• prolonged stay in one position without movement.
+• staying in one position for a long time without moving.

-Freezing leads to cramping small vessels, after which blood circulation slows down, the work of tissue enzymes stops, and cell death occurs.
+Freezing leads to spasms small vessels, after which blood circulation slows down, the work of tissue enzymes stops, and cell death occurs.

 Stages